Pack light. And now you’re askng yourself “is this her top secret packing tip???”

 Cram every tiny crevice with bits and pieces.
 Because you’ll have to lift it and lug it.
 And when it’s swinging round from the conveyor belt on a trajectory towards the smug git behind you, or more likely your own feet, you’ll want it to be small enough to minimise the damage.
 Heavy luggage is a bad thing.
 Big, heavy luggage is a nightmare waiting to happen.

-Yes.
-The best ever, completely secret travel tip.
+So, yes the best ever, completely secret travel tip is a simple one.
 Buy a medium, not a large.
 In this case, size isn’t everything …

 My top, top secret, travel tip